mkusmierczyk/BestShop-Website/README.md

 Project is: finished

 ## Inspiration
-Add here credits.
  Project inspired based on graphic design of landing page made in Adobe XD.

 ## Contact
-Created by feel free to contact me on GitHub!
+Created by Mateusz Kusmierczyk.
+Feel free to contact me on GitHub!